achalaggarwal/achalaggarwal.github.io/about.md

 Developer of the OpenTable iPad app and the Disney Muppet Mail iPad app.

-I am currently hooked on javascript, c# and obj-c.
+I am currently hooked on swift, javascript and obj-c.